How to Start an Online Boutique [Full Guide]

 Product photos and descriptions will comprise the bulk of your content, but you also need a web page that explains your shipping and return policies.
 You’ll need a contact form, and if you’re selling clothes, a size guide.

 As for website hosting, you can find affordable shared hosting that will meet all your needs, including turn-key access to WordPress and integrated eCommerce functionality as standard features.
-Our WordPress Hosting plan comes with integrated WordPress essential features, and free domain registration, to make the whole process easier.
+We put together a special offer for you.

 Step 7.
 Source and Order Your Stock